 - The proposal should be well described and clearly defined

 - Impacts and results need to be evidenced, measurable and tangible

 We look forward to receiving your innovative project proposals!

 Why your support is more important than ever

 The Corona pandemic has far-reaching repercussions for the global economy.
 Especially countries that are already facing difficult economic conditions will be under pressure.
 For example, Ghana and Cameroon where the crisis severely affects small-scale businesses and start-ups who are unable to compensate for the financial losses of the past weeks.
 The survival of many companies is directly at stake together with the livelihoods of those running them.

 Many expert institutions esteem that more people will suffer or even die in Africa as a result of the resultant economics impacts of Corona, than from the virus itself.

 Key factor: support from the diaspora

-Great potential for improving the economic conditions in Ghana and Cameroon lies in cooperation with the diaspora.
+Great potential for improving the economic conditions in participating African countries lies in cooperation with the diaspora.
 According to World Bank estimates, members of the African diaspora in Germany transfer € 1.2 billion annually to their countries of origin.
 In this particularly difficult time, the diaspora in Germany wants to financially support family members and friends in their countries of origin.
 WIDU.africa helps to channel existing remittances into sustainable small-businesses and start-ups and further supports the entrepreneurs by disbursing grants of the same amount as the investment of diaspora donor and entrepreneur.
 Small enterprises in all sectors are eligible for the WIDU grant.